Lorp/fencer/README.md

 	* the Current location is displayed as a blue dot
 	* you can drag the Current location around
 	* you can add and delete Mappings, and drag them around
   * **XML panel**, where designspace-compatible XML is generated.
-This may be pasted into the \<axes\> element of a designspace file — in fact this method is recommended when the user intends to build final files rather than test files.
+This may be pasted into the \<axes\> element of a designspace file, that can be built using fontmake.
 * **Lower section**, where the current instance is rendered, and the user can add more instances.
 All instances are updated whenever mappings are changed.

 ## First steps